keptn/lifecycle-toolkit/README.md

 ## Install a dev build

-The [GH CLI](https://cli.github.com/) can be used to download the manifests of the latest CI build.
+The [GitHub CLI](https://cli.github.com/) can be used to download the manifests of the latest CI build.

 ```bash
 gh run list --repo keptn-sandbox/lifecycle-controller # find the id of a run